DFTGames/UE5Recipes/README.md

 # UE5Recipes
-Recipes for Unreal Engine 5 to enable everyone to get started with game development.
+Recipes for Unreal Engine 5 to enable everyone to get started with game development with Unreal Engine 5.